 In the video, SMRT staff can be seen prodding the reptile from the undercarriage of a train compartment.
 Two staff members held down the animal’s head with a metal rod and the handle of a dustpan, following which a third person wrangled the reptile and dragged it away by its tail:

-WATCH: The moment when a monitor lizard is forced out of an undercarriage of a train at an SMRT depot and dragged away by its tail.
+WATCH: The moment a monitor lizard is forced out of an undercarriage of a train at an SMRT depot and dragged away by its tail.

 Posted by Channel NewsAsia on Tuesday, 28 November 2017